Search

 People on mule pulled buggies during Mule Days in Bishop, CA

-For five days, every Memorial Day weekend, more than 30,000 fans from around the country (and world) converge on Bishop for a world-class equestrian event promoting the legacy, heritage and talents of the mule.
-It is a tradition that began in 1969 as a send-off event for local packers and outfitters to get the summer season going.
+Every Memorial Day weekend, over 30,000 fans from around the world gather in Bishop for a world-class equestrian event.
+This tradition began in 1969 as a send-off for local packers and outfitters starting the summer season.

-Now over 700 mules with their trainers, riders and packers attend 14 mule shows that include equestrian disciplines such as: Western, English, youth, barrel racing, gymkhana, packing, shoeing, chariot racing, team roping and driving.
-The event features excellent entertainment in the form of a country music concert and lively country dancing.
+Today, over 700 mules, trainers, riders, and packers participate in 14 mule shows.
+These include Western, English, youth, barrel racing, gymkhana, packing, shoeing, chariot racing, team roping, and driving.
+The event also features a country music concert and lively country dancing.

 Mule Days a Wild West test of skills presented and participated in by real working cowboys (girls are cowboys too) in a truly authentic western town.
 Our local mule motto says, “Anything a good horse can do, a good mule can do better.”

-Bishop Visitor Center – 690 North Main Street
+Bishop Information Center – 690 North Main Street

 When is this road trip best?

-This is a wonderful road trip any time of year, but some aspects of this tour are better during certain seasons.
-For example: Death Valley is best during the cooler months from late Fall to early Spring, and the Bristlecones are only accessible by vehicle during the summer months.
+This is a wonderful road trip any time of year.
+However, some parts of the tour are better enjoyed during certain seasons.
+For example, Death Valley is ideal during the cooler months from late fall to early spring.
+The Bristlecone Pines, on the other hand, are only accessible by vehicle in the summer.
 Of course Mule Days is always held the week of the Memorial Day weekend.
+If you plan to visit during the winter, we’ve created this Eastern Sierra Tour Winter Guide to help you navigate the area.

-Perhaps you might spend a few days making this journey or maybe you visit the Eastern Sierra often and can devote a day to each of these discoveries.
-Whenever and however you choose to take this 60-mile journey of discovery it might just be your sweetest, greatest, funest, happiest adventure.
+Perhaps you might spend a few days making this journey.
+Or maybe you visit the Eastern Sierra often and can devote a day to each of these discoveries.
+Whenever and however you choose to take this 60-mile journey of discovery it might just be your sweetest, greatest, funnest, happiest adventure.

 Find your est … on highway 395!